 So first, let yourself relax in mind nature, and rest.
 After that, arouse compassion.
 And then, think gently, “May all sentient beings be free from suffering…” As you do that, recall that you and all beings are illusions and then you look at the mind.
 Rest again.

 Then again, gently think: “May all sentient beings who don’t realize this come to realize this.”
 And then again rest.

 Alternate.
 When we say, “alternate,” that means we rest, and then we arouse compassion over and over again.
 Rest — and then arouse compassion.
 When we practice this way, alternating, our compassion becomes more and more subtle.
 Our attachment gradually reduces and then, that compassion becomes much more gentle compassion.

-Many of us have the wish to improve compassion.
+Many of us have a wish to improve our compassion.
 But why is this difficult for us?
 Because our ordinary compassion is too ego-based.
-It’s mixed up with self clinging.
-We like compassion, but why can’t we practice compassion correctly?
-Because our compassion becomes too picky or not equal.
+It’s mixed up with self-clinging.
+We like compassion, but why can’t we do we find it so hard to practice compassion correctly?
+Because as Rinpoche teaches, our compassion becomes too picky or not equal.
 It is not yet genuine compassion.

 Improve Compassion by Alternating Compassion Practice

 When we alternate practice by resting in meditation and then reflecting on compassion, our compassion arises naturally.
 In this way, first we rest, and then think, “All mother sentient beings …” while we bring forth the thought of compassion.
 When we start with a meditative mind and then generate compassion, this is not normal compassion.
 Normal compassion comes from an uptight view.